The Ultimate Packing List for Female Solo Hikers

 Packing list: Clothes

-Long-sleeved merino base layer – Devold (Similar to this one Devold UK haven't found any Devold shirts in the US, but one by other reputable producers is as good - for example, this Smartwool Shirt).
+Long-sleeved merino base layer – Devold (any merino base layer by reputable producer would be good).
 Why merino?
 Read here on the benefits and amazing qualities of merino wool.

-Long-sleeved half-zip shirt by The North Face Flight Series - haven't found one like that.
+Long-sleeved half-zip shirt by The North Face Flight Series.
 It's a warm running shirt with thin fleece fabric and well-ventilated sections.
+It could be used as a warmer base layer, I guess, but I like it for hiking in cold weather.

 I liked it, just trying something new now.
 When choosing backpacking bra remember to choose one where the straps won't rub under your backpack's straps.

-Underwear - I'm taking two pairs of merino wool (Icebreaker UK/US) and a pair of synthetic Arc’teryx Phase SL series (UK/US), which are new to me and will be testing them.
+Underwear - I'm taking two pairs of merino wool (Icebreaker) and a pair of synthetic Arc’teryx Phase SL series, which are new to me and will be testing them.
 I will see if I prefer merino or synthetic.

 The second pair of shoes.
 I'm still unsure about that.
 It's good to have a "base camp" pair - flip flops or sandals.
-I have this (UK/US) pair of Keens and love them, but they are heavy… still not sure.
+I have a pair of Keens and love them, but they are heavy… still not sure.

 Packing list: hiking and camping gear